 Copyright: <a href='https://www.123rf.com/profile_a7880s'>a7880s / 123RF Stock Photo</a>

-Taking care of yourself should optimally include the following
+Taking care of yourself should optimally

 Some people require the addition of vitamins and

 and sleep levels, during the pre-exam and exam seasons, any time of stress, or just as part of your regular regime.

-acid tablets, for example, buy Folic Acid BP ~ much cheaper than branded versions.
+If you are buying folic acid tablets, for example, buy Folic Acid BP ~ much cheaper than branded versions.

 Always ask for a generic brand of any supplement or vitamin you choose to buy.

 As with every product, check the contents to see what percentage of what you want is included, and what percentage is filler.

 YOUR IMMUNE SYSTEM & CARE FOR YOUR MIND & BODY

 GARLIC ~ Research has found that people who eat fresh garlic are two-thirds less likely to catch a cold.
 This is because it contains allicin,

 activity of this plant.
 You can increase the activity of allicin by letting garlic sit for about 10 minutes after crushing or chopping it before adding to ingredients or heating it.
 Add

 the garlic towards the end of cooking to retain nutrients.

 MUSHROOMS ~ Many modern medicines come from fungal extracts.
 Mushrooms contain Vitamin D, and are great at combating viruses.
 They are also a handy source of Vitamin B12, an essential Vitamin which helps with mending cells and with

 Ordinary white button mushrooms, brown caps, large flats, or breakfast mushrooms, are all good sources of Vitamin B12.

 sufficient Vitamin D, your body’s T-cells lie dormant, and these are what help fight infections.

 also have powerful bioactive components that reduce inflammation.
 Try a stir-fry dish, including a choice of mushroom varieties plus, maybe, some maitake, enoki, or oyster mushrooms.

 to boost the immune system.
 This is due to maitake’s beta glucan content.
 Beta glucane is a complex sugar that activates and increases the activity of the immune

 system to help the body fight illness more quickly and efficiently.
 Studies show that beta glucan may also trigger cancer fighting cells, possibly making

 chemotherapy more effective.